V4Fire/Client/src/core/component/state/README.md

   location: URL;

   /**
-   * The application default locale
+   * An API to work with a network, such as testing of the network connection, etc.
    */
-  locale: Language;
+  net: typeof net;

   /**
    * The initial value for the active route.
    * This field is typically used in cases of SSR and hydration.
    */
   route?: InitialRoute | AppliedRoute;

+  /**
+   * The application default locale
+   */
+  locale?: Language;

   /**
    * A list of registered AB experiments